(Scripture underline and bold emphasis ours)

 For if you are trying to make yourselves right with God by keeping the law, you have been cut off from Christ!
 You have fallen away from Gods grace.

 For no one can ever be made right with God by doing what the law commands.
 The law simply shows us how sinful we are.

-Beyond the cross, it was never God’s intention for anyone to live by a mixture or blend of law and grace, but simply by His grace.
-God did not give us his law to show us how to live and his grace to empower us to fulfill it! ― Jesus fulfilled the law for us because, in our fallen and imperfect humanity, we could never do so.
+Beyond the cross, it was never God’s intention for anyone to live by a mixture or blend of law and grace, but simply by grace.
+God did not give us his law to show us how to live and his grace to empower us to fulfill it.
+Jesus fulfilled the law for us because, in our fallen and imperfect humanity, we could never do so.

-You are loved, blessed and favored, not because of what you do or don’t do, but because of what God did for you in and through His Son Jesus! ― Realizing and knowing this causes one to naturally live a life that is pleasing to God and one that reflects His nature and character!
+You are loved, blessed and favored by God, not because of what you do or don’t do, but because of what He did for you in and through His Son Jesus!
+Realizing and knowing that causes us to naturally live a life that is pleasing to God and one that reflects His nature and character!

 All Rights ® Reserved, New Creation Church